Gold Battle: An Interview with Dr. Ian von Lindern, Expert Witness in Lawsuit Alleging the Stibnite Gold Project in Idaho Will Increase Cancer Risk

 Marilena:

-That’s devastating.
-And I have to say—as someone new to this—it feels strange that we’re even mining gold at all, given how much already exists above ground.
+That’s absolutely devastating.
+And I have to say—it feels strange that we’re even mining gold at all, given how much gold already exists above ground, lying around in bars.

 Ian: